CrowdHailer/pachyderm/README.md

 - [ ] Be able to switch out module implementations for test purposes.
 - Have `activating` work the same as all other ecosystems, i.e. functions take a reference and state is implicitly updated.
   This can be achieved by putting the working state in an Agent, this can be supervised by the `:pachyderm_simulated` app

-### Local machine ecosystem

-**This might get split into two InMemory vs DiskBacked**

-There is value in having a working single node implementation.
-It allows the model to be tried in development without having to pull in more dependendencies, such as the database.

-At the moment if the worker for an entity dies then the entity state is lost.
-This limits the local machine ecosystem to development purposes only.
-Making it disk backed would allow restoring an application using this ecosystem.
-This would be good for testing and upgrading the code in entities with old states.

-- Could just run code inside the agent/worker would be more performant.
-  Would allow tricks like memoisation in the process dictionary to work Argument for always starting a task is that it forces consumers not to rely on pid of process.
-- If we can lose task_supervisor, i.e. Task always wraps in try catch, or write to disk, or pachyderm application has top supervisor.
-- Investigate Dets for storage, disk back will need a worker to retry messages that were not sent.

 ### At least once message delivery for `LocalDisk`